ozydingo/dependable/README.md

 Roadmap handle navigation of assets -- knows the map, and what comes next.
-No knowledge of state or the asset interface Workflow uses the workflow to request assets in sequence.
-Expects assets to have a standard interface.
-No knowledge ot ActiveRecord or any db backing.
+No knowledge of state or the asset interface (ax?)

-Commissioner knows how to find and create asset records in ActiveRecord.
-Passes persisted or new asset objects to the commissioner.
+Workflow
+  - Define which assets get requested when, and handles requesting.
+  - No knowledge of ActiveRecord or db: Initialize with labeled assets.
+  - Supports assets being non-NiceAssets for workflow mapping but will refuse to request them (subsumes more naive Roadmap model).
+  - Can define lifecycle events: start, resume, finish, request(label), finish(label), fail(label)

+AssetPimp
+  - Knows where to find its assets using ActiveRecord

+ActiveWorkflow
+  - Uses a Workflow and an AssetPimp to provide a single clean interface to integrating a Workflow into an ActiveRecord model